SchriderLab/simscale-snakemake/README.md

 # Simulation outcome files
 In order to use this pipeline, simulation outcomes must be stored such as that each scaling factor has its own directory named `Q[scaling factor]`.
 Inside each directory there should be three main categories of files:
 1. CSV files storing the mutation type, origin generation, and fixation generation for each mutation fixed after any burn-in.
 The headers for these files must be `mutation_id, origin_gen, fix_gen` and each file should be named `fixation_[replicate].csv`.
-2. CSV files storing the mutation fixation probabilities for each mutation types.
+2. CSV files storing the fraction of mutations fixed for each mutation types.
 The headers for these files are just the mutation SLiM mutation type ids (e.g. `m1, m2, m3`).
 Each file should be named `fixation_prob_[replicate].csv`.
 3. Samples of the population in vcf after the end of the simulation, each named `sample_[replicate].vcf`.

 One thing to note here is that the replicate numbers should match up for each scaling factor.
 For instance `fixation_1.csv`, `fixation_prob_1.csv`, and `sample_1.csv` must correspond to the same simulation replicate.